-Before becoming a full-time coach, Barry served for many years as vice president and corporate officer of telecommunications at the Chicago Mercantile Exchange.
-In addition to being accountable to the Board of Directors for insuring the operational integrity and fiduciary control of all CME telecommunications systems and programs, he also brought a number of innovative, game-changing, wireless technology applications to the CME trading floors.
-Earlier, he played a significant role in insuring both the successful relocation of the CME to its new headquarters and the subsequent build-out of its Upper Trading Floor (UTF).
+Before becoming a full-time coach, I served for many years as vice president and corporate officer of telecommunications at the Chicago Mercantile Exchange.
+In addition to being accountable to the Board of Directors for insuring the operational integrity and fiduciary control of all CME telecommunications systems and programs, I was responsible for bringing a number of innovative, game-changing, wireless technology applications to the CME trading floors.
+Earlier still, I played a significant role in insuring both the successful relocation of the CME to its new headquarters and the subsequent build-out of its Upper Trading Floor (UTF).

-In recognition of his impact and influence, I was asked by the President of the Exchange to be part of the UTF’s Day One Opening Bell-Ringing Ceremony.
-(That’s him, stage right – the guy in the suit, clapping, just under the white ‘X’ – in the picture ultimately featured on the cover of the Exchange’s Annual Report,that year.)
+In recognition of this impact and influence, I was asked by the President of the Exchange to be part of the UTF’s Day One Opening Bell-Ringing Ceremony.
+(That’s me, stage right – the guy just under the white ‘X’, clapping – in a picture that was ultimately used as the cover of the Exchange’s Annual Report, that year.)

 - MBA, Marketing – DePaul University, Chicago, Illinois